augustodg2/coffeemasters-vanilla/README.md

 The course explored different patterns and techniques, focusing in giving you the tools to build a single-page application without the need of a framework.

 After completing it, I created a set of utility functions that I found useful, and refactored the code to use them.
-The result is my own micro-library that can be used to modern web apps.
+The result is my own micro-library that can be used to build modern web apps.

 ## Features